42-AI/bootcamp_machine-learning/README.md

 ## Rush: Classification on MNSIT handwritten digits database.
 ### The students have to build the best classifier for handwritten digits recognition.
 They will have access to two datasets.
-	- Dataset1: A sample directly from the MNSIT with two missing classes (ex. no '8' and '6')
+	- Dataset1: A sample from the MNSIT with two missing classes (ex. no '8' and '6')
 	- Dataset2: A bigger (and complete) but 'corrupted' sample from MNSIT with missing or abberant values.

-### In order to get the best performance, the student will have to use both dataset which means
+### In order to get the best performance, the student will have to use both datasets which means

 #### - experiment several ways to find out the missing classes:
 	- KNN, unsuppervised learning